Raymond de Geouffre de La Pradelle: Career

-He defended Holocaust denier Paul Rassinier,.
-In 1962, he defended four diplomats: André Mattei, Jean-Paul Bellivier, Henri Mouton, and André Miquel accused of espionage by the government of Gamal Abdel Nasser who were freed after the intervention of Hassan II, the King of Morocco, and Henri, the Count of Paris.
-On May 26, 1967, he wrote a guest column about the legal status of the Gulf of Aqaba on the eve of the Six-Day War.
+Geouffre de La Pradelle defended Holocaust denier Paul Rassinier, whom he described as "sick of the truth".
+In 1962, he defended four diplomats: André Mattei, Jean-Paul Bellivier, Henri Mouton, and André Miquel accused of espionage by the government of Gamal Abdel Nasser who were released after the intervention of Hassan II, the King of Morocco, and Henri, the Count of Paris.
+On May 26, 1967, he wrote a guest column concerning the legal status of the Gulf of Aqaba on the eve of the Six-Day War.

+In 1974, following the hostage-taking at the French embassy in the Netherlands by the Japanese Red Army, and the day after the attack on a drugstore in Saint-Germain-des-Prés, for which the Venezuelan terrorist Carlos the Jackal had claimed responsibility, Geouffre de La Pradelle declared that an embassy was not extraterritorial and had immunity.
+The following year, he defended Patrick de Ribemont, the alleged mastermind, according to Michel Poniatowski, of the assassination of Prince Jean de Broglie, and this time had France condemned by the European Court of Human Rights (ECHR) on 10 February 1995 and 7 August 1996.

-In 1978, he defended Fernand Sorlot, accused of having re-published Mein Kampf.
+In 1978, Geouffre de La Pradelle defended the publisher Fernand Sorlot, accused of having re-published Mein Kampf.
 He argued in court that Adolf Hitler's book was a historical document, which should, as such, be freely available.